Career options with the terminal degree in nursing

-According to the AACN’s most recent Annual Survey, enrollment in DNP programs has increased continuously for 20+ years running.
+According to the AACN’s most recent Annual Survey, application and enrollment in DNP programs increased again in 2022.
 Since 2004, the AACN has recommended moving the current level of preparation needed for advanced nursing practice from the master’s to doctorate level.

 The legitimacy and popularity of DNP programs continues to rise, and combined with a continuing shortage of nurse educators may create a high-demand environment for DNP-prepared educators.